Everything You Need to Know About Medical Debt

 Medical debt can certainly cause your credit score to take a dip.
 If you're not paying off your medical debt, depending on the laws in your state, you may not be hit with a late fee for not paying your bill, explains Tayne.
 However, even if you don’t get dinged with a late fee, medical providers can still send your debt to collections.

 “Like with all debt, medical debt collectors have to follow certain laws when it comes to contacting you about your unpaid debts,” says Tayne.
 “If you continue to leave your medical debt unpaid, the provider could take legal action against you.”

 Tayne further explains: If the debt is sent to collections, it can end up on your credit and will negatively impact your credit score.
 The provider also has the right to potentially sue you, and the court can authorize wage garnishment or liens.

 The good news is that National Consumer Assistance Plan (NCAP) prohibits the addition of medical debt to a credit report until after 180 days from the time the account was reported to the credit bureau.
 Also, medical-related collections that were previously reported to any of the three major consumer credit bureaus — Transunion, Experian, and Equifax — that were paid off or will be paid by your health insurance need to be removed from one’s credit report.

 Under federal law, nonprofit hospitals are required to create policies that offer financial assistance to qualifying patients.
-Financial assistance might include free or discounted medical services.
+This financial assistance, often called charity care, might include free or discounted medical services.
 The process of how to qualify needs to be posted online.